EPA to limit toxic 'forever chemicals' in drinking water

 Many communities will need to balance the new PFAS requirements with removing poisonous lead pipes and replacing aged water mains prone to rupturing, Vedachalam said.

-Fox said there "isn't a one-size answer" to how communities will prioritize their needs.
-She said, however, that there are billions of dollars in federal resources available for water improvements.
+Fox said there “isn’t a one-size answer” to how communities will prioritize their needs but said billions of dollars in federal resources are available for water improvements.

-The proposed rules are achievable and utilities have access to federal funds for drinking water upgrades, according to Scott Faber, senior vice president of government affairs at the Environmental Working Group, an advocacy organization that works to get toxic chemicals out of food, water, clothing and other items.
+With federal help, water providers that serve metropolitan areas should be able to spread out costs in a way “no one will notice,’’ said Scott Faber, senior vice president of government affairs at the Environmental Working Group, an advocacy organization that works to get toxic chemicals out of food, water, clothing and other items.

 Several states have already imposed PFAS drinking water limits.
 Officials in Michigan, which has the tightest standards of any state, said costs to remove PFAS in communities where it was found were reasonable.